sfominx/jsonator/README.rst

 * --check: An optional flag that indicates whether to perform a dry run and return the status without actually reformatting the files.
 The exit code will indicate whether any files would be reformatted or if there were any errors.

+* --diff: Don't write the files back, just output a diff for each file on stdout.

+* --color: Show colored diff.
+Only applies when `--diff` is given.

 The module uses the ReturnCode enum to indicate the exit code of the formatting operation.
 The possible exit codes are:

 * `0`: Indicates that no files would be reformatted.